 While it is initially easy to be attracted to pay-as-you go CCaaS cost models, CCaaS TCO is actually more expensive over the long run with a cross-over point at about three to five years.
 In addition, the actual cost of the migration itself — rebuilding functionality — is typically underestimated regardless of the target platform.

 Another major impact on TCO is your organization’s stance on security.
 Does your IT organization want to be fully responsible for your security strategy and associated regulations?
 If so, on-premise upgrades or a hybrid cloud solution may be best.

 On a related note, consider the strength and centralization of your procurement and vendor management areas.
 If you have complex integration requirements and do not have a strong IT development team and select some platform types, you may have to engage several third parties to help achieve your goals.
 From an operations perspective, you may be very risk-averse and require tight control over when and how changes are introduced into your production environment.
 In this case, CCaaS public cloud solutions that follow a specific, rigid release schedule may not be conducive.
 A private cloud, hybrid cloud or on-premise solution may be better in this case.

 With so many complex elements to consider, the Contact Center deployment decision-making process itself can be a daunting task that can leave you in a state of analysis paralysis, and possibly lead you to a decision based on an incomplete analysis.
 And even once the decision has been made, most customers feel a huge weight on their shoulders with a fear that critical pieces have been overlooked.

-We can help bring a data-driven, logical approach to the table with a Cloud Contact Center Migration Workshop.
+We can help bring a data-driven, logical approach to the table with a Contact Center Workshop.
 We will guide you in engaging all critical stakeholders across multiple business units and IT teams to understand the true requirements and priorities of each.
 We will then compile this information into a structured scorecard format and provide a documented recommendation that supports the needs of your enterprise.